SELF PACED WORKSHOP ss available for Teachers and youth leaders!

 - How to assist youth in developing their "science voices".

 To participate in a Skynet Junior Scholars workshop, you must lead a U.S. based educational program for youth, work or volunteer for a U.S. informal education facility, be a K-12 teacher or be a leader of a youth group or club in the U.S.

 4-H Leaders are especially encouraged to apply.
 Multiple applications from the same institution are welcome.

-These workshops are hosted by the Skynet Junior Scholars Program.
-Program partners include: the University of Chicago's Yerkes Observatory, the University of North Carolina, the Astronomical Society of the Pacific, the National Radio Astronomy Observatory, and 4 H. Funding is provided by the National Science Foundation.
+The Self Paced workshop is sponsored by the Skynet Junior Scholars Program.
+Program partners include: the University of Chicago's Yerkes Observatory, the University of North Carolina, the Astronomical Society of the Pacific, the National Radio Astronomy Observatory, and 4 H. Funding was provided by the National Science Foundation.

 Questions about the workshop?
 Contact us at email@example.com